© MMXXV Harrison Bear

 Philadelphia

-We visited America’s most historic city,
+We last visited America’s most historic

-Philadelphia, in May 2023.
-Restrictions and
+city, Philadelphia, in May 2023.

-requirements eg for COVID vaccinations had
+Restrictions and requirements eg for COVID

-and they would possibly have done that anyway
+fine, and they would possibly have done that anyway

 if they were sensitive to pollution.

-The weather was lovely, with only one rainy day
+The weather was lovely, with only one rainy day and

-and temperatures into the 80s (F not C).
+temperatures into the 80s (F not C).

-While we were there, the city was voted as
+While we were there, the city was voted as America’s

 Like many USA cities, it’s expensive.
-The
+The exchange

-was good value for money.
+value for money.

 The historic areas were full of school children